 Start Date: Summer position: mid-April.
 Winter position: mid-October (Start and end dates are flexible)

-Housing: Park housing is provided at no cost to the participant.
+Housing: Park housing is typically provided at no cost to the participant.

-PROJECT DESCRIPTION AND WORK PRODUCTSPosition Description: Glacier National Park’s Citizen Science Program, coordinated by the Crown of the Continent Research Learning Center, engages park visitors, local community members, and students in research, fostering science literacy and resource stewardship among participants.
-The primary goal of the citizen science program is to provide reliable baseline data to resource managers about wildlife and plant species identified as priorities and to aid with early detection of ecosystem changes.
+PROJECT DESCRIPTION AND WORK PRODUCTSPosition Description: Glacier National Park’s Citizen Science Program, coordinated by the Crown of the Continent Research Learning Center, engages park visitors, local community members, and students in research, science literacy, and resource stewardship among participants.
+The primary goal of the citizen science program is to provide reliable baseline data to resource managers about identified, priority wildlife and plant species and to aid with early detection of ecosystem changes.

-We are seeking an innovative and dedicated Scientists in Parks "Guest Scientist" to bring our work up to date with current technology for citizen science and to pioneer new technologies to assist us with managing the enormous volume of data generated by the program.
-The intern will also work to raise the bar on our data quality assurance/ quality control and will develop communication products for sharing our data on mountain goats, pikas, common loons, raptors, and huckleberries with the public and park managers.
-We will also develop protocols and data collection tools for a river recreation monitoring program and launch that program with citizen science audiences.
+We are seeking an innovative and dedicated Scientists in Parks "Guest Scientist" to bring our citizen science work up to date with current technology and to pioneer new technologies to assist us with managing the enormous volume of data generated by the program.
+The intern will also work to raise the bar on our data quality assurance/quality control and will develop communication products for sharing our data on mountain goats, pikas, common loons, raptors, river recreation, and huckleberries with the public and park managers.

 Primary Objectives and Work Products: